leecrossley/functionaljs-docs/installation/index.md

 ## Client side

+### Direct include

 There is no CDN yet, you should download the latest minified version from [here](http://bit.ly/funcmin) and host it yourself.
-Once you reference the js file "λ" will become a global variable.
+Once you reference the js file "fjs" will become a global variable.

-{% note warn "λ" character issues %}
-There are possible issues with using the "λ" character client side.
-There shouldn't be, but there are.
-If you experience issues, there is an alternative client version, functional.min.client.js which uses "lambda" instead of "λ".
-Download the minified client version [here](http://bit.ly/funcclient), reference the js file and lambda will become a global variable.
-{% endnote %}

 ### Bower